insuajuan/Fotomatic/README.md

 # Fotomatic exercise
-Implementing flexbox and responsive design
+Codecademy project to implement flexbox and responsive design